sphinx-labs/sphinx/specs/sphinx-module-factory.md

 #### `function deploySphinxModule(address _safeProxy, uint256 _saltNonce) external returns (address sphinxModule);`

-- Must revert if delegatecalled.
-  - Rationale: This would change the `CREATE2` address of the deployed `SphinxModule`.
 - Must revert if a contract already exists at the `CREATE2` address.
 - A successful call must:
-  - Deploy an EIP-1167 proxy at the correct `CREATE2` address, using the correct `SphinxModule` implementation.
+  - Deploy an EIP-1167 proxy at the correct `CREATE2` address, using the `SphinxModule` implementation deployed in the `SphinxModuleFactory`'s constructor.
   - Emit a `SphinxModuleDeployed` event in the `SphinxModuleFactory`.
   - Initialize the `SphinxModule` using the correct Gnosis Safe address.
   - Return the address of the `SphinxModule`.
+- A single caller must be able to deploy an arbitrary number of `SphinxModule`s by calling this function multiple times.

 #### `function deploySphinxModuleFromSafe(uint256 _saltNonce) external;`

-- Must revert if delegatecalled.
-  - Rationale: This would change the `CREATE2` address of the deployed `SphinxModule`.
 - Must revert if a contract already exists at the `CREATE2` address.
 - A successful call must:
-  - Deploy an EIP-1167 proxy at the correct `CREATE2` address, using the correct `SphinxModule` implementation.
+  - Deploy an EIP-1167 proxy at the correct `CREATE2` address, using the correct `SphinxModule` implementation deployed in the `SphinxModuleFactory`'s constructor.
   - Emit a `SphinxModuleDeployed` event in the `SphinxModuleFactory`.
   - Initialize the `SphinxModule` using the _caller's address_ as the Gnosis Safe address.
+- A single caller must be able to deploy an arbitrary number of `SphinxModule`s by calling this function multiple times.

 #### `function enableSphinxModuleFromSafe(uint256 _saltNonce) external;`

 - Must revert if not delegatecalled.
 - Must enable the correct `SphinxModule` as a module in the Gnosis Safe that triggered the delegatecall.
+- A single Gnosis Safe must be able to enable more than one `SphinxModule` by calling this function multiple times.

 #### `function computeSphinxModuleAddress(address _safeProxy, address _caller, uint256 _saltNonce) external view returns (address);`